 Sunrise Point, Inspiration Point, Bryce Point and Sunset Point are beautiful overlooks where you can take in the beautiful views.
 Bryce is so compact that you easily can visit all the most popular viewpoints in less than a day.

 If you want to stay within Bryce Canyon National Park you can stay in Bryce Canyon Lodge when you visit on the mighty five national parks road trip.
 For more hotels near Bryce Canyon you can also stay in the town of Bryce.

 Zion National Park

 Zion National Park is the oldest national park on the mighty 5 road trip.
 The park was established already in 1919 and is known as Utah’s first national park.

 The national park in Southern Utah is also one of the most visited parks in America with millions of visits each year.
 And it seems to just keep getting more and more popular.

-It’s easy to understand the hype of Zion when you visit on the mighty 5 road trip.
+It’s easy to understand the hype of Zion when you visit on the Utah National parks road trip.
 The red sandstone cliffs are among the tallest in the world, and here in the middle of the desert it’s actually pretty lush.